fig02/Better-OoT/README.md

 **Navi SFX**: Set the sounds that Navi will make when alerting you.

+## Usage Details

+There are some details with the hack that need to be emphasized.

+**Time of Day**: The starting time of day is calculated based on 3 settings: Skip Intro, Skip Hyrule Field, and Skip Hyrule Castle.
+With these options enabled, the starting time of day is set later to account for these missing cutscenes.
+While useful in some cases, it can cause issues in others.
+For speedrun categories that do ESS Owl Skip or Aqua escape, you need to keep in one or both cutscenes to be able to make it to market in time.

+**No Continue After Death**: On Vanilla VC if you die in specific areas and no continue the game will crash.
+This happens on 1.0 VC, but in different areas.
+This is relevant for No IM/WW because if you "no continue" when dying in Sacred Forest Meadow as adult, the game will crash.
+Players on VC will need to savewarp normally.
+A fix may be found for this in the future, but it is a vanilla issue which is hard to debug as it is VC exclusive.

+**Fast Song Cutscenes**: With this option enabled, the staff for learning songs will appear right away.
+This can cause a harmless bug where you can walk with the ocarina making noises.
+This can also make tricks like Deathless Bolero behave strangely.
+In cases like this you may want to disable this option.

+**Cutscene Pointers**: For categories that wrong warp it is important to keep area intro cutscenes that set the cs pointer for wrong warps (for example: Deku intro for Ganondoor).
+Also, warp song cutscenes are skipped and thus do not set the pointer.
+This shouldn't be an issue in most categories and should be remedied by a save warp.

+**Twinrova Defeat Scene**: After defeating Twinrova the cutscene is sped up which causes some differences with the camera.
+The position and angle is the same as normal, but any setups that use the camera for an angle will not work.
+May potentially be fixed in later versions.

 ## Changelog

 For a list of changes made from the 3.0 version of Rando, check out [BOoT Changelog](https://github.com/fig02/Better-OoT/blob/master/Notes/BOoT_Changelog.txt) in the notes folder.